-Artists often write to me just as they’re ramping up their promotional efforts a month or two out from their exhibit opening or special event.
+Artists often write to me just as they’re ramping up their promotional efforts a month or two out from their exhibition opening or special event.
 They’re looking for help.
 I can help, but they’ve really waited too long.
-If you know you have an event, exhibit, class, gallery talk, or workshop coming up, don’t put off your marketing.
+If you know you have an event, exhibition, class, gallery talk, or workshop coming up, don’t put off your marketing.
 Start your promotions right now.

 Instead of just mentioning the date of your event, describe what we’re going to see.
 In order to do a thorough job and put forth your best promotional efforts, take your art apart.
 Start by listing all of the components of your art.

 — For a painter, it would be canvas/support, frame, pigment, texture, subject, line, shape, size, . . .

 — For a sculptor, it might be metal, shape, form, size, space, . . .